Martin the Coach

 Martin the Attorney

-- Occupation: Tax Attorney specializing in international tax, tax withholding, and FATCA
+- Occupation: Attorney specializing in finance, compliance, risk, and tax

 - Member: New York State Bar, Washington State Bar